sicxu/Deep3dPortrait/README.md

 # Deep 3d Portrait from a Single Image (CVPR2020)
-This is a tensorflow implementation of the following paper: [Deep 3D Portrait from a Single Image](https://arxiv.org/abs/2004.11598).\
+This is a tensorflow implementation of the following paper: [Deep 3D Portrait from a Single Image](https://arxiv.org/abs/2004.11598).
-If you use this code in your research, please cite our paper

-	@inproceedings{xu2020deep,
-        author = {Xu, Sicheng and Yang, Jiaolong and Chen, Dong and Wen, Fang and Deng, Yu and Jia, Yunde and Xin, Tong}, title = {Deep 3D Portrait from a Single Image}, booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2020}
-    }
 ## Highlights

 - We propose a two-step geometry learning scheme which first learn 3DMM face reconstruction from single images then learn to estimate hair and ear depth in a stereo setup.